-So the channels within the tooth are filled in with what is called gutta-percha (a resin type) so the tooth is not left hollow and weak.
-It is sealed with another form of resin after the hole is filled (similar to what is used for a cavity) so that after the root canal, nothing can enter the tooth.
+So the channels within the tooth are filled in with gutta-percha (a resin type) so the tooth is not left hollow and weak.
+It is sealed with another form of resin after the hole is filled (similar to what is used for a cavity) so that nothing can enter the tooth after the root canal.
 Based your dental background, the dentist may or may not agree on a dental crown, depending on the tooth in question.

-#1 Persistent pain: If it hurts to put pressure on your tooth over a period of several weeks, whenever you eat, it is not natural and should be tested.
+#1 Persistent pain: If it hurts to put pressure on your tooth over several weeks, whenever you eat, it is not natural and should be tested.

 #2 Hot or cold sensitivity: If drinking hot coffee or tea is causing toothache, this indicates that you have a problem.
-Similarly, if it hurts when you eat or drink something cold and/or you avoid using cold items on one side of your mouth because it causes toothache, you need to make an appointment with your dentist.
+Similarly, it hurts when you eat or drink something cold, and/or you avoid using cold items on one side of your mouth because it causes toothache.
+This is a prolific symptom that indicates that you need a root canal.

 #5 Swollen gums: Anything triggers inflammation if the gums are swollen, sore, and painful.
 It could mean you have inflammation or something stuck in your gums, so your dentist will have it tested if it hasn’t subsided in a day or two to make sure you don’t need a root canal.

-#6 Deeper decay: When decay sets in at the root of a tooth, it will not be healed by a renewed approach to brushing or flossing.
-Also something as simple as an overlooked cavity can expand and worsen to the point where it’s no longer an option to fix it, and more drastic steps are needed.
-If you postpone appointments for too long, a root canal can become the only real option open to you.
+#6 Deeper decay: When decay sets in at the root of a tooth is a clear sign that you need to get a root canal.
+Decay will not be healed by a renewed approach to brushing or flossing.
+Also, something as simple as an overlooked cavity can expand and worsen to the point where it’s no longer an option to fix it, and more drastic steps are needed.
+If you postpone appointments for too long, a root canal can become your only real option.

-It’s a priority for us all to keep our smile perfect.
-Keeping your teeth clean can make your make your life significantly, but frequent dental check-ups will not only keep your mouth clean, but also the rest of your body.
+It’s a priority for us all to keep our smiles perfect.
+Keeping your teeth clean can make your life significant, but frequent dental check-ups will keep your mouth clean and the rest of your body.
 Just as we sometimes get a cold, we may need to do dental work occasionally.
 Doing your best to keep your dental appointments up-to-date would go a long way to help reduce the amount of repair you need!